Far-Beyond-Pulsar/docs/public/docs/core-concepts/Helio/gpu-driven-pipeline.md

 }
 ```

-The result is that the number of draw calls the GPU ultimately executes equals the number of distinct `(mesh_id, material_id)` pairs in the scene, not the number of objects.
+In **optimized mode** (after calling `optimize_scene_layout()`), the number of draw calls the GPU ultimately executes equals the number of distinct `(mesh_id, material_id)` pairs in the scene, not the number of objects.
 A scene with 50 unique material–mesh combinations and 100 000 objects issues 50 draw calls — each one instancing thousands of objects in a single `DrawIndexedIndirect` command.
-Hardware instancing is activated implicitly and automatically, with no API surface the caller must operate.
+Hardware instancing is activated implicitly and automatically.

+In **persistent mode** (default), each object gets one draw call, but add/remove operations are O(1) instead of triggering expensive rebuilds.

 > [!TIP]
-> To maximise automatic batching, share `MeshId` and `MaterialId` values aggressively.
-Every unique material (even a tiny parameter difference like roughness value) creates a new instancing group.
-If you are placing a forest of trees, use one mesh and one material for all tree trunks — they will all be batched into a single draw call.
+> For static scenes or after bulk loading, call `renderer.optimize_scene_layout()` to enable automatic instancing.
+To maximise batching in optimized mode, share `MeshId` and `MaterialId` values aggressively.
+Every unique material creates a new instancing group.
+For dynamic scenes with frequent add/remove operations, persistent mode's O(1) performance often outweighs the draw call overhead on modern GPUs.

 ---